 The City Steering Committee consulted various adopted planning documents and other technical studies during the review and revision of the All Hazard Mitigation Plan 2016 Update.
-The City's Streets Inventory and Management Plan (2016); Water, Sewer, and Stormwater Master Plan (2016); Recreation and Trails Master Plan (2014), and Municipal Airport Master Plan Update (2004) were reviewed for any recommended projects, priorities, or goals that should be incorporated and included in the All-Hazard Mitigation Plan 2016 Update.
-The KPB All-Hazard Mitigation 2014 Update was reviewed for relevant information to the Soldotna region as a basis of information for this 2016 Update.
+The City's Streets Inventory and Management Plan (2016); Water, Sewer, and Stormwater Master Plan (2016); Recreation and Trails Master Plan (2014), and Municipal Airport Master Plan Update (2017) were reviewed for any recommended projects, priorities, or goals that should be incorporated and included in the plan update.
+The KPB Hazard Mitigation 2019 Update was also reviewed for relevant information to the Soldotna region as a basis of information for the City update.

 The Soldotna/Ridgeway Area Community Wildfire Protection Plan (2009) was reviewed by the Steering Committee for any recommended projects, priorities, or goals that could inform the City's efforts to mitigate hazards or disasters, such as coordinating media outreach to educate the public about wildland fire hazards, to remove beetle killed trees along the river and in campgrounds, or develop fuel breaks in certain locations.
-This information was directly incorporated into the City's 2016 Update goals.
+This information was directly incorporated into the City's 2016 Update goals and carried forward to this update.

-The City's Comprehensive Plan (2010), Envision Soldotna 2030, was also reviewed and projects identified for consideration and/or inclusion into the 2016 update include:
+The City's Comprehensive Plan (2010), Envision Soldotna 2030, was also reviewed and projects identified for consideration and/or inclusion into this update include: